About the Kent ISD Oral Deaf

-The Grand Rapids Oral Deaf (GROD) program is committed to helping children who are deaf or hard of hearing develop spoken language and literacy through listening.
+The Kent Isd Oral Deaf program is committed to helping children who are deaf or hard of hearing develop spoken language and literacy through listening.
 Our mission is to enable children with hearing loss to gain the skills necessary to perform at the same level as their typical hearing peers using the auditory-verbal practices of teaching.

 The program was established in 1899 and serves students with hearing loss within Kent County.
-GROD is a public school center-based program that focuses on education, guidance, advocacy, and support for families.
+Kent ISD Oral Deaf is a public school center-based program that focuses on education, guidance, advocacy, and support for families.

-The program is located at Ken-O-Sha Elementary, a public school within the Grand Rapids Public School District.
+The program is located at North Oakview Elementary, a public school within the Northview Public School District.
 The program serves students from birth to 25 through a wide variety of services: early intervention with in-home visits, a classroom setting for preschool and elementary aged students with certified teachers for deaf and hard of hearing, and teacher consultants that support students in their home school districts.

 Our longtime teachers and staff are dedicated to helping each child discover their unique potential - academically and socially.
 Our team of professionals works together to support your child and develop the appropriate educational plan to support each child's individual needs.
 We also have an onsite audiologist technician that helps students with their hearing technology and with the FM systems.

 The appropriate assistive technology is necessary for children to be successful using the auditory-verbal approach.
 The appropriate use of hearing aids, cochlear implants, or other hearing devices at home and in the classroom provide the child the opportunity to hear in their environment.
 The use of a FM system is also very beneficial to students in the classroom setting.
-FM systems are used at Ken-O-Sha as well as distributed to the locations where our GROD students have returned to their home districts.
+FM systems are used at North Oakview as well as distributed to the locations where our Kent ISD Oral Deaf students have returned to their home districts.

-The GROD program recognizes that having a child with a hearing loss impacts the entire family.
-With the funding and planning support from the GROD PTO, the program organizes and sponsors support groups, family events, and continued education for parents.
+The Kent ISD Oral Deaf program recognizes that having a child with a hearing loss impacts the entire family.
+With the funding and planning support from the Kent ISD Oral Deaf PTO, the program organizes and sponsors support groups, family events, and continued education for parents.

-The Grand Rapids Oral Deaf Program was selected as the National Alexander Graham Bell Association's (AGB) Program of the Year in 1979 and 1997.
+The Kent ISD Oral Deaf (Grand Rapids Oral Deaf Program) was selected as the National Alexander Graham Bell Association's (AGB) Program of the Year in 1979 and 1997.

-42 students are currently attending the center program.
+24 students are currently attending the center program, birth - 4th grade.

-Over 100 students are receiving services in their resident districts.
+Over 100 students are receiving services by Teacher Consultants in their resident districts.